timlrx/timlrx.com/data/blog/2021-09-10-a-human-centric-approach-to-fairness-in-ai.md

 Sometimes it discriminates too much and is not effective in real world applications - i.e. the model has overfitted the dataset.
 Hence, the use of a hold-out test set to cross-validate the results and ensure it is able to generalize more broadly in world world cases.
 Nonetheless, left unconstrained, a model will pursue the single goal it is created for, discriminate against all attributes to maximise an objective function, including attributes such as race, gender or religion.

-Even if such attributes are omitted, the model would also be able to learn existing attributes in a dataset and its correlation with the protected attributes. <span className="citation">Barocas, Hardt and Narayanan <a href="#ref-barocas-hardt-narayanan" role="doc-biblioref">2019</a></span> gives an example of how browsing data might be used differentiate the sexes.
+Even if such attributes are omitted, the model would also be able to learn existing attributes in a dataset and its correlation with the protected attributes. @barocas-hardt-narayanan gives an example of how browsing data might be used differentiate the sexes.
 While each website provides a small signal, their joint distribution can strongly predict whether a user is male or female.

 If models are inherently discriminatory, it is up to humans to decide what should be discriminated against and what is not.^[I think there's no lack of a human's ability to discriminate as well, we do it every day.
 There just seems to be a fear when it comes to making such discriminations explicit.]
 Relying on a single utility function to determine the tradeoffs between fairness and efficiency seems to be a way of evading responsibility and accountability.